mifi/lossless-cut/issues.md

 ## MPEG TS / MTS

 MPEG TS (`.mts`/`.ts`) files have a tendency to be a bit problematic.
 It may help to **first** remux them to another format like MP4/MKV.
 Then you can open the MP4/MKV file an work on that.
+Also disable non-needed tracks.

 ## EXIF / metadata